Tim123467/entry-point/README.md

 3) If you have VS Code installed, it can be used as an alternative to Eclipse/Anaconda.
 I tried both versions in VS Code and the Python version ran without issues.
 Due to my lack of experience working with Java in VS Code, I could not figure out how to get any Java program to run in VS Code.
 Since the Python version worked in VS Code, if you can get Java programs to run in VS Code then I assume the Java version will work too (although this is just an assumption).

 # Daily challenges programs
+Tip: if you're using Google Colab, don't download the .py file.
+Instead, copy the code and paste it into a new Google Colaboratory.

 There are 4 different programs, two of which are available in both Java and Python.
-The output for the Java versions is produced in the console, while the output for the Python versions is produced in a separate text file.
+The output for the Java versions is produced in the console, while the output for the Python versions is produced in a separate text file (unless stated otherwise).
 1) A program that translates Breakbar's txt file into wikitext.

     1.1.
 Java: "EntryPointDailyChallenges.java".
 Edit the values of the 3 final static String variables at the top.